 Common Name: Tartarian Buckwheat

-Fagopyrum tataricum is a Annual up to 0.80 metres tall.
+Fagopyrum tataricum is an annual plant that can grow up to 0.80 metres tall.

 It has edible and medicinal uses.